 Where are the CREST Encounters held?
 CREST Encounters are held in various retreat centres across Canada.
 Click HERE for locations.

 What do I get upon completion of the Program?
 Those who complete all the assignments of both Level 1 and Level 2 earn a Certificate in Leadership from the CREST Leadership Centre.

 Can I earn a degree through CREST?
-We are pleased to have an affiliation with the Canadian Graduate School of Ministry that enables CREST Certificate students to fulfill requirements to earn either a Master or Doctor of Ministry degree.
+We are pleased to have an affiliation with the Canadian Graduate School of Ministry that enables CREST Certificate students to fulfil requirements to earn a Master’s degree.
 Click HERE for more details.

 What about my spouse?
 We welcome spouses of our CREST members to participate in the course at a reduced rate.